 Bane of All Magic-Users

-If you looked at the giant skeleton’s ability scores alone you’d probably think that it’s going to be absolutely tormented by any spellcaster.
-This is a pretty reasonable take considering the fact that only its Strength and Consitution modifiers are positive values.
+If you looked at the giant skeleton’s ability scores alone you’d probably think that it’s going to be tormented by any spellcaster.
+This is a pretty reasonable take because only its Strength and Consitution modifiers are positive values.

 First off, we have old, reliable, Magic Resistance which betters the creature’s odds of passing a saving throw imposed by a spell.
 But not only that, it has an improved version of Evasion that presents a very real chance for a giant skeleton to avoid taking any damage from a saving throw.